In PhD, data collection is a matter of great scrutiny. You need to have a clear perception of the primary and secondary data sources.

 However, for a PhD, the relevance of the secondary data must get justified to the research objectives.
 As such justification fails and the research gaps start emerging; the researcher must consider crude or primary data for the research.

-Since the primary data get collected to meet the research gaps, they are very specific.
+Since the primary data is collected to meet the research gaps, they are very specific.
 The PhD scholar must understand à Why the primary data is relevant to the research?

 The crucial demand for the specification is mandatory only in the case of the primary data collection process.
 In the case of secondary data, the information are tailored to address the selected topic.
 Though there will be gaps, yet the research needs to consider only those aspects that can meet the research aim and objectives.

 Eventually, always register that since the primary data is collected by the researcher from the grass root level, there remains no doubt about its accuracy and authenticity.
-In the case of secondary data, the accuracy and authenticity depend on the sources and there remains an adequate amount of ambiguity.
-Moreover, for reliability and validity check, the primary data undertake various provisions, whereas secondary data is free from such checks.
+In the case of secondary data, the accuracy and authenticity depend on the sources, and there remains an adequate amount of ambiguity.
+Moreover, for reliability and validity check, the primary data undergo various provisions, whereas secondary Research data is free from such checks.